Extreme Euro Open: The shooting range

-The Hodonice shooting range is situated 12 kilometres southeast of Znojmo city and is owned by the CLUB IPSC Znojmo.
+The Hodonice shooting range is situated 12 kilometres southeast of the town of Znojmo and is owned by the CLUB IPSC Znojmo.
 The range was built in the 1990s from a former gravel pit, and its 28 shooting bays and total length of more than 500 meters makes it one of the largest outdoor shooting ranges in Europe.
 The range has a parking lot with capacity for 100 cars, an office building, sanitary facilities, space for chronographing and safety areas.
 The shooting range is used for matches, training, shooting instruction and corporate events.
 Among big matches held on the range are the Extreme Euro Open, Czech Super League and the IPSC Czech Rifle Championship.